Best WooCommerce paywall plugin

 Step 2: Create a page for your products, cart and checkout

-1. Once you install and activate the plugin on your WooCommerce site, head on over to the page we created earlier with the product table shortcode.
+1. Install and activate the plugin on your WooCommerce site, then head to the page we created earlier with the product table.

-2. Create another Shortcode block and paste the [woocommerce_one_page_checkout] shortcode before clicking on the Update button.
+2. Add a Shortcode block and paste the [woocommerce_one_page_checkout] shortcode before clicking on the Update button.

 WooCommerce One Page Checkout shortcode